ishmaelkg/Dashboard/README.md

 1. When the code is run, it will prompt selection of a file.
 Choose the .csv file named world

 2. The code will prompt selecting a file for the second time.
 This second time choose the .csv file named SADC_COVID_19

+3. The code will prompt selecting a file for the third time.
+This third time choose the .csv file named SADC_COVID_19

-3. Map 1 - You get a world map if you untick Death and GDP
+4. Map 1 - You get a world map if you untick Death and GDP

-4. Choropleth Map 1 – you get a choropleth map showing Covid-related deaths if you choose Death
+5. Choropleth Map 1 – you get a choropleth map showing Covid-related deaths if you choose Death

-5. Choropleth Map 2 – you get a choropleth map showing GDP  if you choose GDP
+6. Choropleth Map 2 – you get a choropleth map showing GDP  if you choose GDP